monsoonmaelstrom/book2/book2.md

 “So you’re basically going to force me to celebrate?”
 I ask.

-“Yes,” Davy answers handing me a piece of cake and a shot of vodka.
+“Yes,” Davy answers, handing me a piece of cake and a shot of vodka.
 “That’s one.
 I’m counting.”

 “Of?”